Skip to content

 Save found results as a template

-1. In the upper right corner, click .
+1. In the upper right corner, click the save icon .

 2. Fill in the Template Name field.